realA10001986/VSR/README.md

 ## Home Assistant / MQTT

-The VSR supports the MQTT protocol version 3.1.1 for the following features:
+The VSR supports MQTT protocol versions 3.1.1 and 5.0 for the following features:

 ### Control the VSR via MQTT